akeneo/pim-helpcenter/content/md/imports-exports/monitor-jobs.md

 # How to stop your jobs?

 If you launched a job by error, or for any other reason, it is possible to stop an ongoing job.
+The jobs that can be stopped are the following:
+* All export jobs
+* All import jobs (except **families** and **family variants**)
+* Mass actions (mass delete products, mass publish products, mass unpublish products)
+* Rules (rules execution, calculation of impacted products)
+* Proposals (approve all, reject all)

+Note that **stopping a job won't revert the actions already performed**: for instance, if you launched a mass action about an attribute for a selection of products and you realise a few minutes after that you selected the wrong products, if you stop the ongoing job, the modifications done before you stopped the job won't be reverted.
+You will have to mass edit back the modifications.

-To do so, there is different ways described below.
+To stop a job, there are different ways described in the sections below.

 :::info
 The ability to stop a job is defined at the role-level.
 Please read our [Interface and actions accesses](manage-the-interface-and-actions-accesses.html#rights-on-system-pages) documentation for more information.